Postgraduate Certificate Teaching in Higher Education

 • Online live teaching takes place for some weeks of the semester in addition to the workshop.

-• The course starts with a mandatory two-day induction in September.
+• The course starts with a mandatory two-day induction in September that you are expected to attend.

 • Semester two begins with a mandatory one-day induction in January.